 Correctly sized UV systems can also be used to de-chlorinate or de-ozonate process water and to assist in the removal of TOC and urea from ultra pure water.
 The level of a pathogens inactivation depends on the UV dose (UV intensity x exposure time) applied and the pathogens susceptibility to this UV dose and it varies for every pathogen.

-atg UV Technology have a large number of validated systems to ensure UV disinfection performance.
+atg Evoqua have a large number of validated UV systems to ensure UV disinfection performance.
 Our validation testing has been carried out in accordance with the United States Environmental Protection Agencies (US EPA), Ultraviolet Disinfection Guidance Manual (UVDGM).

 The US EPA UVDGM 2006 uses the mandate of the Safe Drinking Water Act to monitor emerging contaminants, under the Unregulated Contaminant Monitoring Regulation (UCMR2).

 Aimed at water supplies originating from lakes, reservoirs, groundwater aquifers and rivers, the purpose of the US EPA UVDGM legislation is to ensure populations are kept safe from emerging pathogens, such as Giardia and Cryptosporidium.

 These pathogens are among 17 such species of microorganisms that are resistant to conventional disinfectants, such as chlorine.
 There are no microorganisms that are resistant to Ultraviolet disinfection.

 As an industry leader with considerable experience in supplying US EPA Validated UV systems for Cryptosporidium protection, atg Evoqua are well placed to support and advise all water companies on the application of the validated units into water disinfection strategies.